 You’re Not Broken: Finding Power in Your Own Design

-When Being Different Starts to Feel Like Defeat
+When Being Different Feels Like Defeat

 Why we think the way we do.
 Why we move slower, feel deeper, or see things others overlook.

-It can feel as though something is wrong with us, as if we are missing the quality that makes other people fit easily into the world.But difference does not mean deficiency.
-The world has simply built a hierarchy of traits that serve its pace, not its purpose.
+It can feel like something is wrong with us, as if we are missing the quality that makes others easily fit into the world.
+But being different does not mean being deficient.
+The world has simply created a hierarchy of traits suited to its pace, not necessarily its purpose.

 “The wings of the ostrich flap joyfully, though they cannot compare with the wings and feathers of the stork… Yet when she spreads her feathers to run, she laughs at horse and rider.”— Job 39:13–18